 Being dumped is a horrible thing.
 Try to think about how you would want to be dumped if the tables were turned.
 “Do unto others as you would have them do unto you.”
 It’s called the “golden rule” for a reason.

 Please take the time to share this article.
+We’ve added special share pictures for Pinterest and Facebook.
 Thanks.

-Ending a relationship is a very difficult task.
-And it can be stressful too.
+Ending a relationship is a difficult and stressful task.
 That’s why we’ve put together 10 tips to help you do it in a gracious manner…